emacs-eaf/emacs-application-framework/README.md

 ### macOS
 Currently, macOS is only partially supported and needs a lot of testing, not all functions can work normally, please check the [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki/macOS) for details.

-### EAF js-video-player can't play some video on Windows.
+### EAF js-video-player can't play some video on Windows and Mac.
 Why?
 `js-video-player` requires that qtwebengine built against ffmpeg to support proprietary codecs like `h264/aac`.

-### Why doesn't EAF receive input events on WM?
+### Why doesn't EAF receive input events on Linux Window Manager?
 EAF confirms that the desktop environment or window manager you can work includes: KDE, Gnome2, Gnome3, Mate, Xfce, LXDE, Sway, i3, QTile, Xpra.

 We suspect there are some issues with how all the Window Managers implement their x11 protocols.